50 memorable movie cameos

 Leonard Nimoy, ‘Star Trek: Into Darkness’

-Reboots can be tricky given the legions of diehard fans sentimental for an original, but "Star Trek: Into Darkness” got a helping hand in 2013 when Leonard Nimoy made an appearance.
+Reboots can be tricky given the legions of die-hard fans sentimental for the original, but “Star Trek: Into Darkness” got a helping hand in 2013 when Leonard Nimoy made an appearance.
 The original Spock, who wore prosthetics to portray an older Zachary Quinto, said he was a fan of the film.
-"It’s hard not to enjoy this movie,” he said.
-"There’s so much of a thrill ride happening.
+“It’s hard not to enjoy this movie,” he said.
+“There’s so much of a thrill ride happening.
 The relationships between the characters are terrific.”
 Nimoy also makes an extended cameo appearance in the first installment of J.J.
 Abrams’ “Star Trek” movies in 2009.

 Samuel L. Jackson, ‘Iron Man’

-Before Samuel L. Jackson appeared in the post-credits scene of 2008’s “Iron Man,” the Marvel comic book minds that produced his character (S.H.I.E.L.D. director Nick Fury), intentionally modeled their creation after the film star.
-Mark Millar, the comic book writer, said they never believed "Avengers” would actually get made.
-"Sam is famously the coolest man alive and both myself and artist Bryan Hitch just liberally used him without asking any kind of permission,” Millar told Business Insider.
-"You have to remember this was 2001 when we were putting this together.
+Before Samuel L. Jackson appeared in the post-credits scene of 2008’s “Iron Man,” the Marvel comic book minds that produced his character (S.H.I.E.L.D.
+Director Nick Fury), intentionally modeled their creation after the film star.
+Mark Millar, the comic book writer, said they never believed “Avengers” would actually get made.
+“Sam is famously the coolest man alive and both myself and artist Bryan Hitch just liberally used him without asking any kind of permission,” Millar told Business Insider.
+“You have to remember this was 2001 when we were putting this together.
 The idea that this might become a movie seemed preposterous.”

 Graham Greene, ‘Day For Night’

-Long before "That ‘70s Show” and Mila Kunis’s subsequent movie career, the actor appeared in "Honey, We Shrunk Ourselves.”
-The movie was a direct-to-video follow-up to the 1989 blockbuster "Honey, I Shrunk the Kids,” and the third film in the franchise.
+Before “That ‘70s Show” and Mila Kunis’ subsequent movie career, the actress appeared in 1997’s “Honey, We Shrunk Ourselves!”
+The movie was a direct-to-video follow-up to the 1989 blockbuster “Honey, I Shrunk the Kids,” and the third film in the franchise.

 David Bowie, ‘Zoolander’